Mobile phones and health

 - Email us at: firstname.lastname@example.org

-While the maximum SAR values provide guidance on the highest power level that a mobile phone is capable of, mobile phones are designed to operate at the minimum power necessary to connect and maintain a quality call, and so they regularly operate at levels well below the maximum SAR.
+While the maximum SAR values provide an indication of the highest power level that a mobile phone is capable of, mobile phones are designed to operate at the minimum power necessary to connect and maintain a quality call, and so they regularly operate at levels well below the maximum SAR.

 In fact, both mobile phones and mobile base stations are designed to operate at the lowest possible power.
 The minimum power level required depends on a variety of factors, such as, the specific network, the user's proximity to base stations and the radio frequency band being used.